Entering into a civil partnership

 The minimum age at which you can enter into a civil partnership varies, depending on where you live:

-- In England, Wales and Northern Ireland, you can enter into a civil partnership from the age of 16 if you have parental consent.
-However, without parental consent, you can enter into a civil partnership once you reach the age of 18.
+• In Northern Ireland, you can enter into a civil partnership from the age of 16 if you have parental consent.
+Without parental consent, you can enter into a civil partnership at 18.

 Considerations before entering into a civil partnership